Alison Phipps (sociologist): Research and interests

+Phipps' research concerns feminist theory, sexual violence, racial capitalism, and institutional cultures.
+According to Google Scholar her work has been cited over 3,500 times.
+Her forthcoming book Sexual Violence in Racial Capitalism contends that sexual violence plays an integral role in racial capitalist systems.
+Phipps argues that sexual violence is not incidental but foundational to these systems, supporting the enclosure of bodies, extraction of surplus value, and the disposal of populations deemed surplus to economic needs.
+The book also puts forward the concept of the coloniality of sexual violence, which argues that colonialism racialised the notion of sexual threat and instituted the idea of 'women's protection' ('women' meaning bourgeois white women) as a pretext for racist violence.
+Phipps understands sexual violence as a bordering project - white supremacy both enacts rampant sexual violence and projects it onto the Other, and bordering is a key dynamic through which this sexual violence is displaced.

-Phipps' research concerns feminist theory, sexual violence, reproduction, and institutional cultures.
-According to Google Scholar her work has been cited over 2,000 times.
-Her latest book Me, Not You is a critique of mainstream feminist activism against sexual violence, especially its reliance on criminal punishment, and puts forward the concept of 'political whiteness' in its analysis of how the movement operates.
-The book has been endorsed by Mariame Kaba and Mona Eltahawy.
+Phipps' 2020 book Me, Not You was a critique of mainstream feminist activism against sexual violence, especially its reliance on criminal punishment, and put forward the concept of 'political whiteness' in its analysis of how the movement operates.
+Phipps argued that political whiteness resides in both progressive and reactionary white-dominated movements, and is characterised by a narcissistic focus on individual pain and a desire to invoke power (usually the power of the state) for redress rather than transformation.
+Phipps contended that the radicalism of the #MeToo movement had been hampered by political whiteness, and that this also means the mainstream feminist movement can easily become reactionary, especially as seen in the trans-exclusionary branches of feminism.
+'Me, Not You' denotes that speaking out - as in #MeToo - can easily become 'speaking over.'
+The book was endorsed by Mariame Kaba and Mona Eltahawy and critiqued by Julie Bindel.

 Phipps co-authored the 2013 National Union of Students report on 'lad culture' in UK universities and was subsequently a member of the NUS strategy group on this issue alongside Laura Bates and others.
 With her project Changing University Cultures, she has led interventions at Imperial College London and Sussex University, amongst other institutions, designed to tackle inequalities and issues such as bullying, harassment and violence.
 She worked closely with Universities UK on the issue of cultural change at universities to tackle sexual harassment and violence, before withdrawing from this relationship during the 2018 pensions strikes in protest at Universities UK's involvement in and actions on this issue.

 Phipps has researched and has been active in debating the anti-gender movement and far-right attacks on LGBT rights.
 She is also a well-known opponent of carceral feminism and trans-exclusionary feminism, and is a supporter of sex workers' rights.
 As Director of Gender Studies at Sussex University, she entered a collaborative partnership with the Sex Worker Advocacy and Resistance Movement (SWARM, then named the Sex Worker Open University) and supported a campaign led by the English Collective of Prostitutes to decriminalise the sex industry.